 - What to Expect?: 2-3 phones, dual cameras, optical fingerprint sensors (in the screen) & more

 - Pixel 4 Price?: We’re guessing anywhere from $649-$999 depending on the model

 Each year Google releases at least two new phones near the end of the year.
-However, for 2019 we’ll get a “lite” or cheap version of the Pixel 3 and the Pixel 3 XL sometime in February or March.
-If you don’t like the Pixel 3 XL, you may enjoy the cheaper Pixel 3 XL Lite.
-Otherwise, wait for the Pixel 4 and iPhone 11 later in the year after the summer months.
+However, for 2019 they’re going to release a budget Pixel 3a and Pixel 3 XLa (lite versions) in May, then the Pixel 4 later this year.
+If you don’t like the Pixel 3 XL wait for the Pixel 4.

 For the last three years, Google’s waited until early October to announce its phone, then release it a few weeks later.
-However, with the Galaxy S10, iPhone 11, OnePlus 7 and more giving them some competition, we could finally see an earlier release date.
+However, with the Galaxy S10, iPhone 11, OnePlus 7 and OnePlus 7 Pro giving them some competition, we could finally see an earlier release date.

 Obviously, it’s still far too early to speculate and the Pixel 4 is in active development which means things will change drastically over the coming months.
-That said, we are hearing about 4K screens from LG, cutout cameras from Samsung panels, and more.
+That said, we are hearing talk about 4K screens from LG, cutout cameras from Samsung panels, and more.
 Google will use a screen from one of those two for the Pixel 4.
 Here are a few fan-made renders based off some weird patents we saw Google file earlier this year.

-Either way, early rumors point to some exciting changes, finally more than one camera on the back, and an edge-to-edge display that can rival the best of the best.
+Either way, early rumors point to some exciting changes.
+Those include finally more than one camera on the back, more RAM, and an edge-to-edge display that can rival the best of the best.
 And now that Google owns the entire HTC hardware mobile division, we might get the best phone the search giant has ever released.

 5 Things We Want From the Pixel 4